Skip to main content

 If you are planning a visit to Florence, it is essential to know the timetables of the main places of interest.
 In the section Map, Guide and Multimedia you can download useful guides and updated opening hours of museums, churches and monuments of the city.
 Nevertheless, before departure, it is important to get informed about some places, which are temporarily closed due to restoration, special events or any other circumstances.

-The excavations of Palazzo Vecchio, featuring the remains of the Roman Theatre of ancient Florentia, has finally been reopened to the public.
+The archaeological area of Palazzo Vecchio, featuring the remains of the Roman Theatre of ancient Florentia, has finally been reopened to the public.

 Following the reorganization of the Galleria dell’Accademia and the Bargello Museums under a single management, new combined tickets have been introduced, effective from March 15th, 2026, including the ‘Accademia + Bargello’ ticket.
 For more information, including details on other museum passes, please see our article on combined tickets.